plucafs/dotdesktop/README.md

 # dotdesktop
-A .desktop files CLI generator
+A .desktop file CLI generator

 ## Build and run
 ```